Intentional Community Through Interior Design

 About the Designer:

 Bryana has been a natural Interior Designer since she was a child.
-She was able to gain her Bachelors of Science in Interior Design at Abilene Christian University.
-It is important to her to be an active member of the industry and to help support the beautiful diverse network of design professionals, dealers, and trades-men & women.
+She was blessed to gain her Bachelors of Science in Interior Design at Abilene Christian University.
+Since 2016, It is important to her to be an active member of the industry and to help support the beautiful diverse network of design professionals, dealers, and trades-men & women.

-Now, Bryana is the Programs Lead for ASID Fort Worth, The American Society of Interior Designers, and is the most passionate Emerging Commercial Interior Designer in North Fort Worth, Texas.
+Bryana was the Programs Lead for ASID Fort Worth, The American Society of Interior Designers, for two years and is among the few Cruelty Free Certified Interior Designers in Texas.

 Design + Thrive: